Genesiss Hospital Our Treatment Arrow icon pointing right

 Management of Overactive Bladder, Incontinence, Urinary Retention, and Bladder Infections

 Bladder disorders can affect how the bladder stores urine or empties it.
 Common complaints include frequent urination, sudden urgency, urine leakage, difficulty passing urine, or recurrent bladder infections.
-Some bladder problems are short-term, while others require structured evaluation to prevent repeat infections, urinary retention, or kidney strain.
+Some issues are short-term, while others need structured evaluation to prevent repeat infections, retention, or kidney strain.

-At Genesiss Multispeciality Hospital, BTM Layout, bladder disorders are managed through a step-wise, urology-led approach, focusing first on accurate diagnosis, followed by the safest and most effective treatment.
+At Genesiss Multispeciality Hospital, BTM Layout, bladder disorders are managed through a step-wise urology-led approach focused on identifying the cause first, then selecting the safest treatment.

 What Are Bladder Disorders?